 These ineffective responses can cause problems when the bystander is a colleague.
-And these responses are even more detrimental when they are done by workplace leaders.
+And these responses are even more detrimental when they come from workplace leaders.
 Here, the repercussions are far worse, as they send clear messages to all employees, threatening the psychological safety of everyone in the workplace.